RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 - Place an order to buy 1 BTC with USDT with a trailing take profit of 10%
 - Place an order to buy 1 BTC with USDT with a trailing stop loss of 10% -->

+### Close positions

+- Close my BTC/USDT position on @binanceusdm
+- Close all my positions on @binanceusdm
+- Close all of my BTC positions on @binanceusdm

 ### Cancel orders

 - Cancel all my orders on @binanceusdm